This document covers the control panels' APIs. You need to be logged in with the appropriate privileges to call a function.

 - there is no need to store a password, as authentication is always made with permissions of the user who run the script (if you need to perform operations as another user, use the su parameter described above).

-- has built-in hints to all functions and their parameters relevant to your server
+- has a built-in hints to all functions and their parameters relevant to your server

 Getting a list of WWW-domains in ISPmanager

-Following is an example of how to get a list of WWW domains.
+Following is an example on how to get a list of WWW domains.
 You can call all other functions in the same manner.
 This example shows only the local call.

 The curl utility